Setting up network policies for a Sophos XG controller

 - Create a DHCP scope for APs and client devices on that VLAN.
 Example: 10.10.10.10–10.10.10.250, gateway 10.10.10.1, DNS as required.

-- Add a static route if your APs or management tools live in another subnet.
+- Add a static route if the APs or management tools live in another subnet.

 Enable wireless on the XG

-- Add a wireless network (an SSID).
+- Add a wireless network, or SSID.
 Example: OFFICE-STAFF mapped to VLAN 20, guest SSID mapped to VLAN 30.

 - Choose bridging mode or NAT mode for each SSID.
-For a simple network setup I bridge VLANs to the wired network so clients get policy and DHCP from the firewall.
+For a simple setup, I bridge VLANs to the wired network so clients get policy and DHCP from the firewall.

 Access point onboarding and grouping

-- Plug in APs into a switch port in the management VLAN.
-Ensure the AP has a route to the XG management IP.
+- Plug the APs into a switch port in the management VLAN.
+Make sure the AP has a route to the XG management IP.

 - In Wireless Protection > Access Points, click Add access point.
 Follow the wizard to give the AP a name and group.

-- Create AP groups when you need different SSID maps or radio settings.
+- Create AP groups when different SSID maps or radio settings are needed.
 Example: AP group “Ground Floor” with high transmit, “Office” with reduced power.

 Firewall configuration and network policies

 - Allow management traffic from APs to the XG.
-In practice, the XG already listens for APs if on the same VLAN.
-If APs are remote, permit the management protocol and ports between subnets.
-Keep rules tight; only open what is needed.
+If the APs are on the same VLAN, the XG already listens for them.
+If they are remote, permit the management protocol and ports between subnets.
+Keep the rules tight and open only what is needed.

 - Create firewall rules for client traffic.
 Example rules: